mohit109/mohit109/README.md

 My name is Mohit Chouksey

-I am a Data Science Intern , with skills in Machine Learning, Python and SQL.
+I am a Data Science Intern at Ineuron.ai  , with skills in Machine Learning, Python and SQL.
 I have worked on frameworks such as Numpy, Pandas, Matplotlib, Seaborn and Scikit-learn.

 I have built several End to End projects with machine learning.
 I am also having good programming skills in Python.